PunkChameleon/OpenWire-UI/README.md

 The Official UI of OpenWire

 ### To Run:
 Server the 'public' directory with any program of your choosing.
-For example, you can use:

 ### To Build:
 1. Run `npm install`